Oascent1/seccrypt/README.md

-# seccrypt
+# SecureCrypt

 <p align="center">
-This is my encryption tool that encrypts and decrypts files directly in your browser.
+Secure Crypt my encryption tool that encrypts and decrypts files directly in your browser.
-No files leave your computer.</p>
+No files leave your computer.
+Visit [my github site](https://oascent1.github.io/seccrypt/) to see how to use it, and you can download it directly from there, or here.</p>

+<p alight="center">The whitepaper for Secure Crypt is also available.</p>

 <div align="center">
 <img src="static/tree.png" alt="Alt Text" width="600"/>